bucknercsamuel/bucknercsamuel.github.io/_internships/2023SU_nasa_eg5_2.md

     <li> Side project supporting the HLS program (Lunar Starship) </li>
 </ol>

-This tour resulted in several conference publications at SciTech 2024 {% cite buckner2024constrained %}{% cite shaffer2024implementation %}, with one formulation being selected for flight implementation on a future lunar landing mission.
+This tour resulted in several conference publications at SciTech 2024: {% cite buckner2024constrained %} and {% cite shaffer2024implementation %}, with one formulation being selected for flight implementation on a future lunar landing mission.